 Jonah’s shame was deeper than the sea, God’s grace was deeper still.

 1) Jonah was “baptized” the sea but rescued by the great fish which was a symbol of Jesus Christ.
-In other words, the mere act of baptism did not save him but union with the Christ-fish.
+In other words, the mere act of water-baptism did not save him but union with the Christ-fish.
 Not all the baptized will be saved, only those who are consumed by the great fish.
 That is, only those who are consumed by and connected to Christ Jesus by grace through faith will be saved.
 Salvation is from the Lord.
 Key: not merely outward sacramental but inward mystical union and communion with Christ.

 2) Christ was baptized in suffering on the cross.
 This is described in Mark 10:37-38.
 Also, Jesus’s prayer in the garden and the cross sounds like the cries of Jonah in Sheol.
 See Hebrews 5:7.
 The point here is that the scriptures describe the crucifixion as a flood.
 See Psalm 69:1-3 = Jonah “drowned” in the sea because of his own sins, but Jesus “drowned” in the flood (sea) because of our sins.

 3) We who were baptized with water and believe in Jesus Christ are saved.
 Not by virtue of the water but by virtue of the life-blood of Christ.
 As 1 Peter 3:21 says, baptism saves you (God’s elect exiles cf 1 Pet.
 1:2) by means of the resurrection of Jesus Christ, not the washing of dirt from the body.
 Salvation is from the Lord.
 Sacramentally, we are united to Christ in his death and in his life: spiritually and mystically, we are united to Christ in his crucifixion and his resurrection.
 (Romans 6:1-4)

 The baptism of Jonah and our baptism center on the baptism of Jesus Christ at the cross of Calvary not the Jordan River.
 We are saved only by the salvific work of God in Christ.
 God sent Jesus as the true and better enormous fish to swallow us; he appointed him to save us from the destructive waters.